- Release tax-free money from your home with Age Partnership Equity Release

 Mrs V from Hastings

-I had spent my life accruing credit card debt and loans, then getting interest-only mortgages to pay it off.
-I reached retirement age and still owed the bank £160,000.
+I had spent my life running up credit cards and loans then getting interest-only mortgages to pay off the debt.
+I got to retirement age and still owed the bank £160,000.
 The term was about to expire, and I could not afford the payments on my pension anyway.
+I got £180,000 equity release and now I am more comfortable with no monthly repayments and I spent £20,000 on a new bathroom and kitchen.
+I now know I can stay in my home.

 Sandra from Manchester